eulerlab/open-visual-stimulator/README.md

     └───led_spectra_after_teflon          - LED spectra measured behind the teflon screen
 ```

+### Ordering of PCB boards

-### readers interested in ordering boards and components can find more information on the boards folder [readme.md file](https://github.com/eulerlab/open-visual-stimulator/blob/master/boards/readme.md)
+If you are interested in ordering boards and components, please find more information in the boards folder [readme.md file](https://github.com/eulerlab/open-visual-stimulator/blob/master/boards/readme.md).